 Other freshwater fish

+There has not been a lot of work done in the context of CMS on freshwater fish species over the years.
+For example, it has been noted that the Giant Catfish (Pangasianodon gigas) was listed on CMS Appendix I in 1979, yet there has never been any CMS initiative on the species.

 The request to ScC-SC5 can be best understood in the context of the previous work undertaken by the Scientific Council.
 The 15th Meeting of the Scientific Council (ScC15) in 2008 tasked the COP-appointed Councillor for Fish, Mr. Zeb Hogan, with preparing a report on the conservation status of CMS-listed freshwater fish.
 The resulting Review of Freshwater Fish was discussed at ScC16 in 2010, and made available to Parties as UNEP/CMS/Inf.10.33.
 An executive summary was provided to COP10 in 2011 as UNEP/CMS/Conf.10.31.
 The report reviewed available population assessments and provided guidance for including further freshwater fish in the CMS Appendices.
 Parties subsequently adopted Resolution 10.12 Freshwater Fish at that meeting.

 The review identified several species assemblages (groups of related migratory species) that would likely benefit from listing on CMS.
 These groups include sturgeon and salmon, sawfish (Pristiformes), freshwater stingrays (Himantura spp.), anguillid eels (Anguillidae), shad (Alosinae), and large, migratory pimelodids and characids of South America, pangasiid catfish of Southeast Asia (most notably the Mekong River), mahseer (Tor spp. and related species), Alestiidae of the Lake Chad basin, and cichlids of the East African Great Lakes.
 The report noted that this is not a comprehensive list of potential CMS candidates, but represented a starting point for discussions.